juancarlosjr97/university-peer-evaluation-automation/README.md

 ### Development Roadmap

 - [x] Sending automatic email to the student with the link to the spreadsheet after its creation or t to recover access - v1.0.1
+- [x] Remove student id from the project to only use email and name - v1.0.2
 - [ ] Formatting the `ADJUSTED_GRADES` sheet instead of plain text
 - [ ] Semantic releases